Academic year 2020-2021 housing information

 - All triples have been removed.

-- New mutual roommate requests offered in early June will be assigned throughout the summer based on space availability and initial date of housing application.
+- New mutual roommate requests offered in early June were assigned throughout the summer.

 Suites and apartments Accordion Closed

-- Each suite or apartment will house up to four residents per unit based on the designed capacity of the unit.
+- Each suite or apartment houses up to four residents per unit based on the designed capacity of the unit.

-- Freshmen will have an opportunity to be moved to suite-style residence halls to assist in reducing density in traditional halls.
-Reassignments will be based on space availability, initial date of housing application, date of priority enrollment, and receipt of the housing rent confirmation payment.
+- Freshmen were provided an opportunity to move to suite-style residence halls to assist in reducing density in traditional halls.
+Reassignments were based on space availability, initial date of housing application, date of priority enrollment, and receipt of the housing rent confirmation payment.

-- Upper-division requests for single rooms will be based on space availability, initial date of housing application, and receipt of the housing rent confirmation payment.
+- Upper-division requests for single rooms were based on space availability, initial date of housing application, and receipt of the housing rent confirmation payment.

-- A number of apartments and suites will be held for isolation/quarantine space.
+- A number of apartments and suites were held for isolation/quarantine space.

 In the residence halls

-The following measures are being implemented in the residence halls to support health and safety.
+The following measures were implemented in the residence halls to support health and safety.

 Cleaning Accordion Closed

-- All student rooms and public spaces will be cleaned and disinfected prior to move-in.
+- All student rooms and public spaces were cleaned and disinfected prior to move-in.

-- After move-in, custodial staff will clean and disinfect public spaces, community bathrooms, and high-touch areas daily.
+- Throughout the academic year, custodial staff cleans and disinfects public spaces, community bathrooms, and high-touch areas daily.

-- In addition, a student cleaning crew will be hired to provide additional evening and weekend cleaning with electrostatic sprayers.
+- In addition, a student cleaning crew was hired to provide additional evening and weekend cleaning with electrostatic sprayers.

-- Residents will be responsible for cleaning their own rooms after move-in, so please pack cleaning/disinfecting supplies for personal use.
+- Residents are responsible for cleaning their own rooms after move-in, so please pack cleaning/disinfecting supplies for personal use.
 Residents are also encouraged to wipe down any surfaces prior to using public spaces.

 - Residents living in suites and apartments are responsible for cleaning the internal bathrooms in their living units.
 Cleaning frequency, assignments, and supplies are addressed in the online roommate agreement.